 The Physical Characteristics of Carpenter Ants

 Each ant hatches out their actual size, each size having their own specific job to do within the colony.
-The evenly rounded thorax profile and the single petiole located between the thorax and the abdomen distinguishes the Carpenter Ant from the rest of the ant species.
+The evenly convex thorax profile and the single petiole located between the thorax and the abdomen distinguishes the Carpenter Ant from the rest of the ant species.
 Their antenna is elbowed.

 When the ant has been feeding you will notice that the abdomen extends, causing a striping effect.
-Carpenter Ants do not have the ability to sting, but they do bite.
+Carpenter Ants do not have the ability to sting, but they will pinch with their mandibles.

 Carpenter Ants Habitat